tonsoflaz2/whisper-transcribe-standalone/README.md

 - Safe for use on shared or production servers.
 - You can edit `transcribe.py` at any time without rerunning the setup.
 - The setup script will **never use or modify system Python**.
+- **Python 3.11 is used for best compatibility with WhisperX and onnxruntime.**

 ---